-Led by Darryl Lowe and Greg Brown, the core of Lowe Yeager & Brown PLLC’s practice has always advising and representing attorneys, judges, and law firms.
+The foundation of Lowe Yeager & Brown PLLC’s practice has always been advising and representing attorneys and other professionals.
 The firm prides itself on being “lawyers for lawyers.”

 Disciplinary Matters.
-In addition to civil lawsuits filed by opposing parties, bar complaints are increasingly common.
-Although these may be filed by dissatisfied clients, these are often filed by disgruntled opposing parties or, surprisingly, by their counsel who are unhappy with the course of a dispute.
-A thorough knowledge of the rules governing the ethical practice of law, combined with our experience dealing with bar counsel, allows us to assist attorneys through the course of investigations and disciplinary proceedings.
+In addition to civil lawsuits filed by opposing parties, disciplinary complaints against attorneys, accountants, and healthcare professionals are increasingly common.
+Although these may be filed by dissatisfied clients or patients, these are often filed by disgruntled heirs or opposing parties or, surprisingly, by their counsel.
+A thorough knowledge of the rules governing various professionals, combined with our experience dealing with disciplinary counsel, allows us to assist our clients through the course of investigations and disciplinary proceedings.

 Advice and Troubleshooting.
-In the middle of a case, it can be easy to lose perspective.
-For that reason, we are available to consult with attorneys in the representation of their clients.
+In the middle of a case or transaction, it can be easy to lose perspective.
+For that reason, we are available to consult with professionals in the representation of their clients.
 This can be precipitated by an attorney wanting a second opinion, by an insurance company wanting a fresh look at a case, or in the midst of a dispute between an attorney and client over the handling of a pending matter.
-In any case, our broad background in everything from CERCLA contribution claims to intellectual property licensing, across many jurisdictions, gives us the insight to advise our clients and “troubleshoot” pending cases.
+In any case, our broad background in everything from CERCLA contribution claims to intellectual property licensing, qui tam actions to anti-trust matters, across many jurisdictions, gives us the insight to advise our clients and “troubleshoot” pending cases.